 Originally a church, this ornate Baroque structure in Porto-Novo is painted in so many dazzling hues that, if someone made the effort to clean it once in a while, it could make the average Beninese woman’s dress seem sober by comparison.

 Rumour has it that this building provided the inspiration for the colourful churches of Sao Salvador de Bahia, the Brazilian port city built on money from the slave trade.
 The somewhat run-down state of the building means that today it’s only ever used for Friday prayers (the most important day of prayer for Muslims).

 The rest of the time Porto-Novo’s Muslim population head next door to the intensely ugly 1970s-era mosque.
 The Grand Mosque is normally kept locked but by asking in neighbouring shops you should be able to locate the Mullah who will normally allow you inside for a nominal tip.
 There are good views over the city from the roof.

-For more on West Africa, check out our comprehensive guides:
+For more information, check out our selection of West African guides: